 - Idiopathic – The most common form of the condition, this term refers to scoliosis where an exact cause is unknown.
 Eighty percent of these cases occur in adolescents between the ages of 10 to 18, when growth spurts occur rapidly.

-- Congenital – Caused by a malformed vertebrae, this type of scoliosis presents at birth and generally must be corrected surgically.
+- Congenital – Caused by malformed vertebrae, this type of scoliosis presents at birth and generally must be corrected surgically.

 - Neuromuscular – Sometimes called myopathic scoliosis, this occurs due to a neuromuscular condition, such as cerebral palsy.
 It can be treated through methods such as spinal bracing or physical therapy.